danielroelfs/danielroelfs.com/content/blog/2023-sunrise-sunset-differences/index.md

   theme_custom()
 ```

-    Warning: Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0.
-    ℹ Please use `linewidth` instead.

 <img src="index.markdown_strict_files/figure-markdown_strict/plot-day-length-areas-1.png" width="768" />

+{{< sidenote br="1em" >}}
+The difference between dusk and sunset is also a lot larger in Oslo, but we'll get back to that
+{{< /sidenote >}}

 As you see, in neither cities 12:00 in the afternoon is perfectly in the middle between sunrise and sunset, although this trend is slightly enhanced for Oslo (again due to longitude differences).
 We can also see that the length of days in Oslo is longer in summer particularly because the mornings start earlier.
-We'll get back to the distance between sunset and dusk, which is also a lot larger in Oslo which means darkness sets in much later in Oslo despite sunset happening around the same time.
-This means it's lighter outside longer than in Amsterdam.

 So let's also squish everything on the bottom axis and just look at day length in total.